mrJGV/flexanalytics/documentation/conference_papers/POWERTECH2019.rst

 In this work, we analyze the effect of the comfort settings and the structural parameters for different space heaters (water-based floor heater and HVAC), different degrees of flexibility of the users, and both strategies for the comfort bounds.
 As a consequence, the main results can be summarized as:

 * Substantial cost savings can be achieved when increasing the comfort bounds
-* The more-price responsive the household is, the higher discomfort the occupants experience
+* The more price-responsive the household is, the higher discomfort the occupants experience
 * Price-dependent comfort bounds may help reduce the occupants' discomfort

 If you want to find out more details about this work, please take a look at `[1]`_!